Advancing Safe Mechanical Ventilation Using Offline RL With Hybrid Actions and Clinically Aligned Rewards: Clinically-Guided Reward Design (C1)

-The $r_{range}$ guides the agent toward learning the secondary objective.
+\paragraph{Range Reward $r_{range}$} guides the agent toward learning the secondary objective.
 It is calculated as follows:

-where \( N \) is the total number of physiological parameters, \( p_i \) is the value of the \( i \)-th parameter, \( w_i \) is its assigned weight, $\mathbf{1}_{[a_i, b_i]}(p_i)$ is the indicator function that activates when $p_i$ is within $[a_i,b_i]$, its defined safe range.
-The physiological parameters, their safe ranges, and weights are listed in \cref{table:range_reward}.
+where $N$ is the total number of physiological parameters, $p_i$ is the value of the $i$-th parameter, $w_i$ is its assigned weight and $\mathbf{1}_{[a_i, b_i]}(p_i)$ is the indicator function that activates when $p_i$ is within its defined safe range $[a_i,b_i]$.